|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 These issues collectively make reliable electricity delivered to an urban load from a nuclear power station in Ontario about five fold less expensive than equally reliable electricity supplied by wind and solar generation.

-There is also insufficient public recognition that advances in liquid sodium cooled fast neutron reactors (FNRs) and related technology have potentially enabled a large increase in nuclear plant life, an over 100 fold improvement in natural uranium utilization efficiency and an over 1000 fold reduction in the average isolated storage time required for safe disposal of 95% of spent nuclear fuel.
+There is also insufficient public recognition that advances in liquid sodium cooled fast neutron reactors (FNRs) and related technology have potentially enabled a large increase in nuclear plant life, an over 100 fold improvement in natural uranium utilization efficiency and an over 1000 fold reduction in the isolated storage time required for safe disposal of 95% of spent nuclear fuel.
 Even with liquid sodium fast neutron reactors about 5% of the spent nuclear fuel should be kept in safe isolated dry storage for about one million years.

 Properly designed FNRs use a 2.8 m thickness of liquid sodium for neutron shielding to increase equipment life and to minimize production of decommissioning nuclear waste.

-Due to repeated and ongoing political procrastination with respect to a fossil CO2 emissions tax, electricity rates and nuclear power development there is no longer certainty that atmospheric thermal runaway can be avoided.
-Under the best of circumstances the time required to build the nuclear reactor capacity required for total fossil fuel displacement in Ontario is over 30 years.
-During that time the rising atmospheric CO2 concentration will likely trigger thermal runaway.
+Due to repeated political procrastination with respect to a fossil CO2 emissions tax, electricity rates and nuclear power development there is no certainty that atmospheric thermal runaway can be avoided.
+Under the best of circumstances the time required to build the nuclear reactor capacity required for total fossil fuel energy displacement in Ontario is over 30 years.
+During that time interval the rising atmospheric CO2 concentration may trigger thermal runaway.
 However, absent prompt construction of this additional nuclear reactor capacity thermal runaway during the 21st century is certain.

 Prevention of thermal runaway requires:

 a) A fossil CO2 emissions tax sufficient to cause fossil fuels to be left in the ground;